-No expenses were paid to or on behalf of the Governors during the year, (2020: £1,379; 2 Governors).
+£1,173 was paid to two Governor during the year, (2021: No Expenses).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
-Consultancy Services of £876 were provided by 1 Governor during the year.
+No Consultancy Services were provided by Governors during the year.
 No Governor received any compensation for their service as a Governor (with the exception of the reimbursement of expenses).